-"facts available" means the information that is available to the Commission at the time of making a determination, whether preliminary or final provided that all requirements regarding non-confidentiality and timely submission have been met;
+"facts available" means the information that is available to the Commission at the time of making a determination, whether preliminary or final provided that all requirements regarding non-confidentiality and timely submission have been met:

-"good cause" for an extension of the submission of information does not include merely citing insufficient time to submit information to the Commission;
+"good cause" relates to an occurrence outside the control of the participating interested party or the Commission and does not include merely citing insufficient time to submit information to the Commission;

 "investigation period for injury" is the period for which it is assessed whether the SACU industry experienced serious injury.
-The investigation period for injury shall be clearly indicated in the initiation notice published in the Government Gazette;
+The investigation period for injury shall be clearly indicated in the initiation notice published in the Government Gazeite.
+Information relating to a period subsequent to the investigation period shall not normally be taken into consideration;